The Wall Tour (1980–1981): Concert film

+In an interview with Chris Salewicz during the Radio KAOS tour in 1987, Waters claims that attempts to put it out were shut down, as it doesn't do the original concerts justice.

 Roger Waters said on an episode of In the Studio with Redbeard which devoted two parts to the making of The Wall that "the London shows in 1980/81 were filmed and he had all of the footage and was thinking of putting it together to be released.
 However felt extremely reluctant to release the concerts on the video cassette format".
 He also would have to refer to the shows as a document of what went on.

 In the December 2009 issue of Mojo, Roger Waters revealed that he had 'discovered a whole load of new footage of The Wall shows' and was busy 'editing it'.
 He explained that he assumed the cameramen decided to shoot more than they were asked to as they had the cameras and "nobody [seemed] bothered".
-Waters has stated that the film is 70 mm.
+Waters has stated that the film was shot on 70mm, however this is false; it was shot on 35mm film and the negatives were printed as 70mm.

 In Rolling Stone magazine, Waters expresses that the footage would "undoubtedly" be released to the public.

 During Waters' tour of The Wall in 2010 footage of Waters performing his vocal parts in "Mother", labelled as being filmed in Earls Court in 1980, was projected onto the incomplete wall.
+The first verse comes from the studio session in 1981, and the second verse comes from 7 August 1980.

-DVD of The Wall Immersion Box Set includes the professionally shot 70mm footage of "The Happiest Days of Our Lives" at Earls Court, 1981, with mixed footage from 13–17 June.
+DVD of The Wall Immersion Box Set includes the professionally shot 35mm footage of "The Happiest Days of Our Lives" at Earls Court, 1981, with mixed footage from 13 to 17 June.
 The footage seen on the bootleg Divided We Fall by Harvested DVD is from 6–9 August 1980, while the audio is soundboard from 8 August in the first set, and 9 August in the second set.